StarboyXYN/Frosty-Hub/README.md

 july 27 2023:Decided to pick the script up again

-april 21 2024:Forgot about this shit snd deciding to archive it due to Byfron
+april 21 2024:Forgot about this shit and deciding to archive it due to Byfron